Swasch234/Corporate-Business-Activity-Index/README.md

 ## Overview

-This project fetches macroeconomic data from the Federal Reserve Economic Data (FRED) database, stores it in a local SQLite database, and applies PCA to distill five economic indicators into one composite index scaled from 0 (weakest conditions) to 100 (strongest conditions).
-The result is exported as a chart with NBER recession shading for context.
+This project reads macroeconomic data from a FRED CSV export, stores it in a local SQLite database, resamples all series to a common monthly frequency, and applies PCA to distill five economic indicators into one composite index scaled from 0 (weakest conditions) to 100 (strongest conditions).
+The result is exported as a publication-ready chart with NBER recession shading and a variance-explained annotation.

 ---

 ## Features

 - Ingests and cleans FRED data from a CSV source
-- Stores raw and pivoted data in a local SQLite database
+- Stores raw data in a local SQLite database
+- Resamples all series to a common monthly frequency before pivoting, correctly handling daily, monthly, and quarterly source data
-- Inverts the credit spread so all indicators point in the same direction
+- Inverts the credit spread so all five indicators point in the same direction
 - Standardizes all series before applying PCA
 - Outputs a normalized 0–100 composite activity index
-- Generates a publication-ready chart with recession bands annotated
+- Generates a chart with a dynamic x-axis, variance-explained label, and recession bands that auto-adjust to the data window

 ---